New round of Epstein documents offer another look into his cesspool of sexual abuse

-The latest round of documents included additional excerpts of testimony from people who worked for Epstein, copies of phone messages he received — including one from film producer Harvey Weinstein — and lots of legal memos with lawyers discussing who could potentially have been called as a witness in his case, if it ever went to trial.
+The latest round of documents included excerpts of testimony from people who worked for Epstein, copies of phone messages he received — including one from Harvey Weinstein — and lots of legal memos from lawyers discussing who could potentially have been called as a witness if the lawsuit ever went to trial.

-No new blockbuster revelations were immediately apparent, and lots of the records covered material that has been the subject of many past news stories about Epstein and his victims.
+No blockbuster revelations were apparent.
+Lots of the records covered material that has been the subject of many past news stories about Epstein and his victims.
 But like other documents previously made public in lawsuits related to Epstein, they provide a window into the rarified world he inhabited.

 The records are all related to a defamation lawsuit that one of Epstein’s victims, Virginia Giuffre, filed in 2015 against the millionaire's girlfriend, Ghislaine Maxwell, who was accused by multiple women of helping Epstein recruit underage victims.
-Maxwell is serving a 20-year prison sentence.
+The suit was settled in 2017.
+Maxwell was later prosecuted and is serving a 20-year prison sentence.

 Here are some takeaways from the latest batch of released documents: